anebz/cloud/Accreditations/aws_developer_associate.md

 > Autoscaling

 * When creating from the console, only basic monitoring by default.
 When creating through CLI/SDK, detailed monitoring by default.
 * If one instance exceeds capacity, ASG creates a new one.
-If it's unhealthy, the AS group will terminate it and create a new one
+If it's unhealthy, the AS group will terminate it first, and create a new one after
 * ASGs attempt to distribute instances evenly between the AZs that are enabled for the ASG
 * ASG can contain EC2 instances in multiple AZs within the same region, and cannot span multiple regions
 * By querying the instance metadata, it's possible to get the private IP address of the instance.

 ### EBS

 Highly available (automatically replicated within a single AZ but AZ locked) and scalable storage volume that can be attached to the EC2 instance.
-An EBS volume can be created from a snapshot.
-If this snapshot is encrypted, the volume will be encrypted.
 Upon launch of an instance, at least one EBS volume is attached to it.
 Types:

 * **gp2**: general purpose SSD, boot disks and general applications. the only option that can be a boot volume. up to 16k IOPS per volume
 * **io1**: provisioned IOPS SSD: higher IOPS, many read/writes per second.
 For large dbs, latency-sensitive workloads. highest performance option, most expensive. **io2**, new generation, more IOPS per GiB.